burakkaraceylan/adata-logger/README.md

 ## What is this?

 This is a docker container with rsyslog installed and listening on 514.
 UDP port for receiving remote logs.
 Every night at 2.00 am the logs are signed with a timestamp server, archived and sent to a remote FTP server (ie. a NAS).
 Logs coming from docker host (172.17.0.1) are signed and archived by default.
 Logs from other ip addresses can be seperated by providing additional configurations.
+Container is based on Alpine linux and the size is just over 20 mb.

 ## But why?